bookshelf In association with Amazon.com

 The Soul of a Chef - The Journey Toward Perfection by Michael Ruhlman ($10.50) - Ruhlman, who is a CIA (Culinary Institute of America in Hyde Park, NY and St Helena, CA) graduate, observed seven chefs taking the CMC (Certified Master Chef) exam at the Hyde Park campus.
 About 170 chefs have taken the exam since 1981 and only 53 have passed.
 It is ten grueling days of lectures, menu design, and cooking.
 Many of the most well-known chefs don't even have a CIA degree, much less CMC accredidation.
 With only 53 such chefs in the world, one can imagine that the million or so others feel that they are managing well-enough without such silliness.
 Ruhlman goes through the test and then explores the workings of one of the hottest new restaurants in, of all places, Cleveland.
 He then goes on to The French Laundry in Napa Valley to observe and work with Thomas Keller at what some critics call the best restaurant in the world.

-On Food and Cooking : The Science and Lore of the Kitchen by Harold McGee - I used to have this next to my bed.
+On Food and Cooking Cover On Food and Cooking : The Science and Lore of the Kitchen by Harold McGee - I used to have this next to my bed.
 MIT-trained chemical engineers are interested in wierd things and this answered many questions or as Arthur Boehm says: "What makes white meat white?
 Does searing really seal in flavor?
 Why is it that fruits ripen but vegetables don't?
 These and other food mysteries are conclusively solved in Harold McGee's On Food and Cooking: The Science and Lore of the Kitchen.
 A unique mix of culinary lore, food history, and scientific investigation, McGee's compellingly readable book explores every aspect of the food we eat: where it comes from, what it's made of, and how and why it behaves as it does when we bake, broil, steam, or otherwise ready it for the table.
 In addition to chapters on foods such as eggs, fruit, meat, and dairy products, McGee investigates wine, beer, and distilled liquors (the first alcoholic beverage was probably produced 10,000 years ago when some honey was forgotten); food additives (adulterated food has always been with us); and digestion and sensation (most of our food aversions are learned by taste-testing in childhood), among other topics.
 A section on nutrition reveals, among much else, that Americans have always been prey to food faddism.
-The book concludes with an easy-to-understand investigation of the basic food molecules--water, carbohydrates, proteins, and fats and oils--and a discussion of cooking methods and utensil materials.
-There's a lively chemistry primer guaranteed to make clear and enjoyable what was probably less so in the classroom.
-With more than 200 illustrations, including extraordinary photos of cellular food anatomy, the book will delight anyone who cooks or enjoys food."

 The Curious Cook : More Kitchen Science and Lore by Harold McGee - A follow-up to the previous book.
 It explains that cooking with aluminum pots and pans doesn't cause Alzheimer's disease.
 This is only one of the curious facts that fill The Curious Cook--a book that persuasively demonstrates that science can enrich everyday experiences like cooking, eating, and living.